 Come and enjoy the most pristine underwater sites the Caribbean has to offer!
 Besides being a critter and soft coral paradise to the trained (and not so trained) eye, you will most definitely notice how all marine life is oblivious to divers since they hardly see any, are very approachable and willing to interact, wich makes for fantastic photo opportunities.

 We offer day trips for either diving or snorkeling.
-We require 5 divers minimum or 6 snorkelers, or any combination.
+We require a minimum of 6 divers or 8 snorkelers (combinations possible).
 The best time of the year to dive Chinchorro is during the summer months when the seas are calmest and we have almost daily access.
 Normal departure time is 7:00 AM.
 Our trips combine diving or snorkeling with an onshore surface interval and on foot tour on Cayo Centro (Central Caye).

-A two tank dive trip with a surface interval excursion to Cayo Centro $190.00 USD per person.
-A full day snorkel trip with a surface interval excursion to Cayo Centro is $135.00 USD per person.
+A two tank dive trip with a surface interval excursion to Cayo Centro is $239.00 USD per person.
+A full day snorkel trip with a surface interval excursion to Cayo Centro is $179.00 USD per person.

 We also offer multi-day and custom excursions, part of the 2010 revision of the management program was to allow overnight or multi-day trips, which were illegal before.
 This allows us to visit areas of Chinchorro that were impossible to acess with the previous day-trip only rules.
 It also makes it plausible for us to interact with the fishermen and park rangers while out there, giving you the possibility to witness first-hand how an internationally-certified sustainable fishery works, talk with the park rangers and researchers and even participate in a concrete project with them.
 If this interests you, ask us about what is coming up in the future.